mattrips/scratchPad/ProtocolConformance 200703.md

 Given `T: P` and a protocol requirement *m* of `P`, the witness for *m*  is the **most specialized** implementations of *m* on `T`, as determined in the scope in which the declaration `T: P` is stated.
 If `T` has only one implementation of *m*, that implementation will be the protocol witness.
 If `T` has more than one implementation of *m*, the most specialized of those implementations will be the protocol witness.

 ## 1.5 Most Specialized Implementation
 Among a type's implementations of a protocol requirement, the most specialized implementation will serve as the witness for the requirement.
 If only one implementation of a requirement is present, that implementation is the most specialized.

 If more than two implementations of a requirement are present, they necessary comparisons of pairs of implementations are made until the most specialized implementation is determined.

-The relative specialization between two implementations, *i<sub>1</sub>* and *i<sub>2</sub>*, is determined as follows:
+The relative specialization between two implementations of a requirement is determined as follows:

 ### 1.5.1 Implementations On Protocol vs. Conforming Type
 *Subject to the limitation stated in Section 1.5.4*, if one implementation is declared in an extension of a protocol and another implementation is declared on `T` (whether in its declaration and/or an extension), the latter implementation is more specialized.